chika-games/RPG-Maker-Specifications/README.md

 These specifications are written with accuracy and generality in mind and each is intended to cover a specific aspect of the RM2k/3 engines.

+## Building
+Building the site requires [mdBook](https://github.com/rust-lang/mdBook).
+Please visit the mdBook project page for instructions on how to install it and build this project.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)